swaptacular/swpt-k8s-config/README.md

 (you may use `grep` to find them) you will have to change the references to `clusters/example`, `infrastructure/example`, and `apps/example`, so that they instead refer to your chosen cluster name.
-Also, note that the `secrets/` sub-directories contain example encrypted secrets, which you can not use.
+Also, note that the numerous `secrets/` sub-directories contain example encrypted secrets, which you can not use.
 Instead of trying to use the example secrets, you should generate and encrypt your own secrets.
 The same applies to the files `server.crt` and `server.key.encrypted`.
 Another very important directory is the `node-data/` sub-directory (`apps/dev/swpt-debtors/node-data/`, `apps/dev/swpt-creditors/node-data/`, and `apps/dev/swpt-accounts/node-data/`).
 This sub-directory contains information about the Swaptacular node, and its peers.
-The `node-data/` sub-directory must start as a copy of the [Swaptacular certificate authority scripts repository](https://github.com/swaptacular/swpt_ca_scripts), and continue evolving from there.
+The `node-data/` sub-directory should start as an identical copy of the [Swaptacular certificate authority scripts repository](https://github.com/swaptacular/swpt_ca_scripts), and continue evolving from there.